alsm6169/docker-learn/docker003/Readme.md

 2022-08-18,GOOG,121.63999938964844,119.55999755859375,120.2300033569336,121.25,8097958,121.25
 ```
 ## Summary
-What happened here is:
+What we learned here is:
-we have a containerized program that fetches end of day stock price and shows the results on console
+- we have a containerized program that fetches end of day stock price and shows the results on console
 or write it to a file